cyberway/cyberway.documentation/devportal/golos_contracts/golos.publication_contract.md

 The interaction of smart publishing contracts and batteries allows a witness to flexibly configure restrictions on user actions (for example, such actions as voting for posts, publication of post and leaving comments can be correlated with the resources of three separate batteries.
 In this case, user activity will be limited for each of these actions.
 Also, all these actions can be linked to only one battery, that is, be limited by resources of the same battery).
 For each action performed by the user, she/he is charged a value corresponding to cost of the consumed battery recourse.
 When the `golos.charge` smart contract reaches the threshold value of used battery recourse, user's actions are blocked until necessary resource appears in the battery again.

 ## The setrules action
-The `setrules` action is used for setting rules that apply in application for distribution of fee between authors and curators of posts.
+The `setrules` action is used for setting rules that apply in application for distribution of rewards between authors and curators of posts.
 The `setrules` action has the following form:
 ```cpp
 void setrules(